 The formula which determines the base damage you inflict on a resonator is:

 D = ∥Dmax ÷ 2⌊5 × R ÷ Rmax⌋∥

 …where D is the amount of damage dealt, Dmax is the maximum damage the weapon can inflict, R is the range to the resonator, and Rmax is the maximum range of the weapon.

 Links and portal shields increase a portal’s mitigation, which will reduce the damage received by its resonators.
 For example, a portal with 50% total mitigation will incur only half as much damage as normal.
 A portal’s total mitigation level is capped at 95%; adding a shield or a link to a portal whose mitigation is already at cap will therefore provide no additional mitigation.
 (However, it can help “pick up the slack” if a shield or link is destroyed.)

-Critical hits can also be scored against mods; which can cause the mod to be “stripped” from the portal.
+When the portal itself is within range of the blast, critical hits can also be scored against mods; which can cause the mod to be “stripped” from the portal.
 The chance of this happening depends on the mod’s “stickiness” property.
 Most mods have no stickiness, meaning any critical hit will destroy the mod.
 However, the higher the mod’s stickiness, the more likely that it will deflect a critical hit.

 There are several things that can increase the chances of a critical hit:

 - Stand closer to the target (the resonator to hit, or the portal itself for mods)

 - Use higher-level weapons

 - Charge up your attacks by long-pressing the “Fire” button